codacy/docs/docs/repositories/repository-dashboard.md

 ![Quality evolution chart](images/repository-dashboard-quality-evolution.png)

-If you don't have recent data, Codacy displays the metrics for the last 8 analyzed commits instead.

 ## Issues breakdown

 The **Issues breakdown** area displays the total number of issues found on the selected branch, as well as the distribution of issues across each code quality issue category.